Product Liability Attorney

 Product liability law refers to the seller’s liability for any product that causes an injury to the buyer, user, or innocent bystander because of a defect.
 The liable party can be the seller, manufacturer, distributor, or retailer.
 Depending on your case, all of the parties that had a hand in the product can be liable for your injuries and financial compensation.

-• the failure to warn (which includes labeling, warnings, and instructions).
+- the failure to warn of latent defects (which includes labeling, warnings, and instructions for the safe use of the product).

 Determining a product defect can involve various factors such as the product’s composition, content, construction, finish, or packaging of the product.
 Additionally, warnings and/or instructions that accompany the product can also contribute to a defect.
 It is also important to consider the conditions under which the defect manifests to determine whether it creates a substantial risk of injury.